leonzh2k/coauthor-demo/README.md

 # Coauthor

-This repository contains a code sample from Coauthor, the flagship research project of the MaffieLab at Cornell University which I am the technical lead of currently.
+This repository contains the codebase for Coauthor, the flagship research project of the MaffieLab at Cornell University which I am the technical lead of currently.
 You can view the production website at [coauthor.fly.dev](https://coauthor.fly.dev).
-I have obtained permission from my lab director to release this code sample to showcase my professional skills.
+I have obtained permission from my lab director to release the codebase to showcase my professional skills.
 However, I have omitted certain portions of the codebase as it is the most unique and "proprietary" part of our research and it is in our best interest to not make it publicly accessible at this time.
 But, if you are visiting this repository as part of a hiring process, temporary private access to these omitted portions is available upon request.

 ## Project Overview